 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer x
+Large accelerated filer \boxtimes Accelerated filer \square Non-accelerated filer \square

-Accelerated filer \Box

-Non-accelerated filer \Box

-Smaller reporting company \Box

-(Do not check if a smaller reporting company)
+Non-accelerated filer (Do not check if a smaller reporting company)